Inedo/inedo-docs/Content/proget/api/security/permissions/add.md

 *Add Permission* is available as both a `pgutil` command and an HTTP Request, and will either grant or deny a Task/Permission to a User or Group.

-:::(Info) (🚀 Quick Example: Adding a Permission with pgutil) This example grants the `Developers` Group Permission to `view and download packages` from Feeds in the `Approved Package Feeds` Feed group:
+:::(Info) (🚀 Quick Example: Adding a Permission with pgutil) This example grants the `Developers` Group Permission to `View & Download Packages` from Feeds in the `Approved Package Feeds` Feed group:

 ```bash
 pgutil security permissions add --task="View & Download Packages" --group=developers --feed-group="Approved Package Feeds"